xToken/DAK/Readme.txt

- ready - marks your team as ready if tournamentmode is enabled. vote - used to vote for a map during map vote, needs to have a number as a paramater. rtv or rockthevote - used to vote for a map vote (can be started anytime)
+ ready - marks your team as ready if tournamentmode is enabled. vote - used to vote for a map during map vote, needs to have a number as a paramater. rtv or rockthevote - used to vote for a map vote (can be started anytime) surrender - used to start or vote in an active surrender vote.

+ Breakdown of current 'Plugins' system and the standard 'Plugins' DAK extends various events from the engine, and creates a couple of its own. kDAKOnClientConnect kDAKOnClientDisconnect kDAKOnServerUpdate kDAKOnClientDelayedConnect kDAKOnTeamJoin kDAKOnGameEnd kDAKOnEntityKilled

+ Functions can be added to these variables which will be run when these events occur, sample shown below: table.insert(kDAKOnClientDisconnect, function(client) return LogOnClientDisconnect(client) end)

+ Please note that errors caused in functions added are systemic, meaning they will affect the execution of NS2 gamecode, so some care must be taken.

+ OverrideInterp Plugin
+ - This is mainly for testing, however it overrides the default interpolation value of 100ms on each clients connect, making sure that the value is correct set client/server side.

+ VoteRandom Plugin
+ - This plugin enables players to vote to enable random teams, and supports either randoming the teams instantly, or enabling random teams for a set duration, where the next game and all games for a set duration have random teams.

+ TournamentMode Plugin
+ - This plugin is more or less obsolete now, the NS2stats system has a better tournament plugin now which is superior to this.
+ May still have some utility for turning on friendlyfire.

+ ReservedSlots Plugin
+ - Basic Reserve slots plugin, however is more a proof of concept and does not have the ability to work in a way that provides a good user experience.
+ Basic framework may prove useful should the ability arise to reject clients connection earlier or modify query response.

+ MOTD Plugin
+ - This plugin provides a MOTD system that could be more accurately described as a rules system, which allows clients to accept and have the messages not always appear on connect.
+Should be loaded as last plugin so that other plugins can stop the messages if needed.
+Messages are also sent in groups so that they can all be viewed onscreen.

+ MapVote Plugin
+ - This plugin provides a map voting system, which will read the mapcycle.txt for cycle time and the list of maps.
+On round end a map vote is triggered if enough time has elapsed, with a randomly selected list of maps which excludes some of the map last played.
+Since NS2 only has 4 offical maps currently the plugin will automatically add back in maps if there is not enough to make the minimum.
+Almost all parts are configurable in the configs.

+ AFKKicker Plugin
+ - This plugin checks if a player is idle by caching their viewangles and origin, and displays messages to alert them if they are going to be kicked.
+ May in the future be improved to use idle parameter on the player.

+ EnhancedLogging Plugin
+ - This plugin enables alot of extra logging, which is done to a seperate directory within the configured server admin path.
+ Sample log file below with some information omitted:

+ L 9/16/2012 - 12:55:53 - <AAA><10><STEAMID><0> joined team 2.
+ L 9/16/2012 - 12:55:59 - <[Mi7] JumpinJackFlas><13><STEAMID><0> changed name to [Mi7] JumpinJackFlash.
+ L 9/16/2012 - 12:56:01 - <[Mi7] JumpinJackFlas><13><STEAMID><0> connected, address IPADDRESS
+ L 9/16/2012 - 12:56:06 - <FatherTime><6><STEAMID><2> killed <Sphen><4><STEAMID><1> with BiteLeap at (attacker_position 38.560000 3.970000 -2.400000) (victim_position 39.510000 2.750000 -4.130000)
+ L 9/16/2012 - 12:56:20 - <FatherTime><6><STEAMID><2> killed <Siylenia><12><STEAMID><1> with BiteLeap at (attacker_position 62.810000 0.330000 19.350000) (victim_position 63.350000 -0.160000 20.500000)
+ L 9/16/2012 - 12:56:47 - <Siylenia><12><STEAMID><1> killed <FatherTime><6><STEAMID><2> with Rifle at (attacker_position 81.250000 0.390000 30.740000) (victim_position 83.000000 1.180000 30.890000)
+ L 9/16/2012 - 12:56:53 - <Siylenia><12><STEAMID><1> killed <AAA><10><STEAMID><2> with Rifle at (attacker_position 75.930000 -0.100000 35.140000) (victim_position 68.780000 4.880000 36.570000)
+ L 9/16/2012 - 12:57:00 - <Teh_Prodigy><2><STEAMID><1> killed Hydra with Shotgun at (attacker_position 69.100000 0.010000 33.650000) (victim_position 64.600000 -0.000000 30.490000)

+ VoteSurrender Plugin
+ - This plugin provides a surrender vote system for each team, which can be used to vote for the game to end if a set percentage of the team votes.

+ //Config

  Reserve Slot config

  -Name is just a friendly name for the user, is not checked in game.